-A 2020 survey found nearly 2/3 of meeting planners found a speaker either through word of mouth or they saw them speak elsewhere.
-Still, watching a speaker’s presentation – no matter how captivating- can leave meeting planners curious about what to expect when hiring them for their own conference or organization.
+A 2020 survey found nearly 2/3 of meeting planners found a speaker.
+Either through word of mouth or they saw them speak elsewhere.
+Still, watching a speaker’s presentation – no matter how captivating- can leave meeting planners curious.
+Especially, about what to expect when hiring them for their own conference or organization.

-The ambiguity associated with hiring a keynote speaker can be reduced if the meeting planner shares information about their organizational culture, mission and agenda.
-Even better, a great dialogue with the meeting planner can help the speaker prepare relevant, relatable programming.
-The interview process for the speaker- and yes, and informational interview should be scheduled with all potential speakers- is critical.
-It sets the intention and overall theme for the conference or organization.
+The ambiguity associated with hiring a keynote speaker can be reduced.
+If the meeting planner shares information about their organizational culture, mission, and agenda.
+Even better, great dialogue with the meeting planner can help the speaker prepare relevant, relatable programming.
+Aso, the interview process for the speaker- and yes, an informational interview should be scheduled with all potential speakers- is critical.
+This sets the intention and overall theme for the conference or organization.

-Based on preparing several keynote programming descriptions for companies, and my experience speaking at national conferences and events, if I were hiring a keynote speaker for working moms in my office, this is what I would ask:
+If I were hiring a keynote speaker for working moms in my office.
+So, this is what I would ask:

 - We’re living in unprecedented times for working parents.
-How do you feel your programming can inspire our audience?
+So, how do you feel your programming can inspire our audience?

 - How can you relate to our audience, on a professional AND personal level?